2002 World Series: Anaheim Angels

 Like the Giants, the Angels and their fans carried a long history of futility and disappointment.
 Enfranchised in 1961, the Angels had never before played in the World Series.
-They came close several times, including ALCS losses in 1979 to the Baltimore Orioles, 1982 to the Milwaukee Brewers, and in 1986 to the Boston Red Sox.
-After dropping the 1979 ALCS in four games, the Angels brought their opponents to the brink of elimination in each of those last two series, before losing the next three consecutive games and the series.
-The 1986 ALCS, in which the Angels were as close as 1 strike away from the World Series, was the Angels' latest postseason appearance, though they came close in 1995 when they lost a one-game tie-breaker for the AL West championship to the Seattle Mariners after blowing a 14-game lead in the standings.
+They also made the postseason only three times previously, which all ended with devastating losses in the ALCS.
+In their first postseason appearance in 1979, the Angels were soundly defeated by the Baltimore Orioles in four games in the ALCS.
+In 1982, the Angels would blow a two-games-to-none series lead to the Milwaukee Brewers and lose in five games after being nine outs away from the pennant in Game 5.
+Then, in their last appearance in 1986, they blew a 3–1 series lead to the Boston Red Sox and lost in seven games after being a strike away from the pennant in Game 5.

 2002 was the Angels' third season under manager Mike Scioscia.
 The Angels finished the previous injury marred season with a record of 75–87, finishing in third place in the AL West.
 The most notable personnel change during the offseason was the trade of first baseman Mo Vaughn to the New York Mets in exchange for pitcher Kevin Appier.
 Offensively, the team was led by longtime Angels Garret Anderson, Darin Erstad, Troy Glaus and Tim Salmon, as well as relative newcomers Adam Kennedy and David Eckstein.
 The starting pitching rotation was led by Ramón Ortiz and Jarrod Washburn, as well as mid-season call-up John Lackey, while the bullpen was led by setup man Brendan Donnelly and closer Troy Percival.
 The bullpen was bolstered in late September by the addition of 20-year-old reliever prospect Francisco Rodriguez.

 The Angels spent much of the season trailing the first-place Seattle Mariners and on occasion the Oakland Athletics in the AL West standings.
 However, the Athletics and Angels both mounted late-season comebacks that, coupled with a poor August record for the Mariners, knocked the Mariners down to third place.
 The Athletics won 20 straight games at one point, and the Angels finished the season in second place with a 99–63 record, four games behind the Athletics, but won the AL wild card, six games ahead of the Boston Red Sox and Seattle Mariners.
 Their 99 wins was third best in the A.L. and fourth best in baseball.
+It was also a new franchise record.

 In the 2002 postseason, the wild-card Angels first faced off against the overall #1 seed and four-time defending American League champion New York Yankees in the ALDS.
-The Angels shocked the four-time defending AL champions in four games to return to the ALCS for the first time since 1986.
-Their opponent in the ALCS was the third-seeded Minnesota Twins, who they defeated in five games to advance to the World Series for the first time in franchise history.
+The Angels shocked the four-time defending AL champions in four games to return to the ALCS for the first time since 1986, winning their first playoff series in franchise history.
+Their opponent in the ALCS was the third-seeded Minnesota Twins, who they defeated in five games to advance to the World Series for the first time in franchise history, ending a streak of three consecutive ALCS defeats.